Vegetarian Lentil and Chestnut Meatballs with Tomato Sauce

 - 1 tin of chopped tomatoes with their juice

-- 250g Merchant Gourmet Simply Cooked Puy Lentils
+- 1 x 250g pouch Merchant Gourmet Simply Cooked Puy lentils

 How'd you get on?